Meatballs Are Better Without the Meat

 Next, take a heaping tablespoon of the mixture and roll it into a ball.
 Make sure it holds together, but try not to press it together too much.
-Then roll the ball in some extra breadcrumbs and add it to a baking sheet lined with foil.
+Then roll the ball in some extra breadcrumbs and add it to a baking sheet.

 There are actually two ways to cook these guys: Baked or pan fried.
-I baked them this time around and they were good, but I think they might be a bit better pan fried.
+I fried mine this time around but baking them is just fine also.

-If you want to pan fry, just add a bit of oil to a large skillet and add the veggieballs over medium high heat.
+If you want to pan fry, just add about 3 tablespoons of oil to a large skillet and add the balls over medium heat.
 Cook and turn until all the balls are lightly browned all around.

 If you’re baking them, which is also delicious, then add all the balls to the baking sheet and drizzle on a bit of oil over each one.